 D30= 30 DAT, D45=45 DAT and D60= 60 DAT.
-T1: Control; T2= Dung; T3= Cow dung; T4= NPK; T5= Mound; T6= NPK+Dung; T7= Dung+NPK; T8= Mound+NPK.
-For the same column, values that share the same letter are not significantly different according to the Tukey test at the 5% threshold.
+T1: Control; T2= Dung; T3= Cow dung; T4= NPK; T5= Termite Mound; T6= NPK+Dung; T7= Dung+NPK; T8= Termite Mound+NPK.
+For the same column, values that share the same letter are not significantly different according to the Tukey’s test at 5% threshold.

 DISCUSSION

-The evaluation of the effects of the inputs of the different types of organic and NPK fertilizers on the growth and yield of tomato was carried out on the basis of the five quantitative parameters: height, diameter, average number of leaves, leaf length and width, and number of flowers and fruits.
-From the present comparison, it was found that there is variability among the different parameters to distinguish the effects of organic and NPK fertilizers on the tomato plant.
-The results show that the treatment associated with mineral fertilizer T4 (NPK) and T8 (Mound+NPK) gave respectively the growth in height of the plants more important.
+The evaluation of the effects of inputs i.e different types of organic and NPK fertilizers on the growth and yield of tomato was carried out on the basis of the five quantitative parameters: height, diameter, average number of leaves, leaf length and width, and number of flowers and fruits.
+From the present comparison, it was found that there is variability among the different parameters to distinguish the effects of organic and NPK fertilizers on tomato plant.
+The results show that the treatment associated with mineral fertilizer T4 (NPK) and T8 (Termite Mound+NPK) gave respectively the growth in height of the plants more important.
 These results are consistent with those obtained by Nana (2016) who revealed that the best height growths of tomatoes were recorded with Fertinova (4-3-3) associated with mineral fertilizer.
 This would be due to the fact that organic matter provides an additional source of nutrients and improves the efficiency of mineral fertilizer, making nutrients more available for plant growth.

 Regarding diameter growth, treatment T8 (Termite Mound+NPK) and T6 (Manure+NPK) gave better diameter growth at the neck of tomato plants and its effect was significantly higher than treatment T3 (Cow dung) and T2 (Manure) alone.
 The results of this study show the interest of the combined application of organic and mineral fertilizers on the growth of tomato.
 The application of organic fertilizer without the addition of mineral fertilizer did not significantly increase the diameter at the crown in the context of this study.
 These results are consistent with the work of M'pikal et al. (2015) who reported a significant effect on diameter growth of three tomato varieties (Roma, Mongol and Locale) with nitrogen/potassium fertilizer.
 This is because mineral fertilizer provides nutrients that are directly usable by plants unlike organic amendments that must first mineralize before making the nutrients available to the crops.
 The total number of leaves of tomato increased with the T2 (manure) treatment from 60 days after transplanting (DAT).
 This result corroborates that of Law-Ogbomo and Remison (2009), who found an improvement in the total leaf area of maize following the increase in the total number of leaves under poultry manure.